purestorage/pso-csi/docs/csi-volume-expansion.md

 ### FlashBlade volume expansion using `pure-file` StorageClass

-The procedure should be exactly the same as FlashArray StorageClass `pure-block` volume expansion, except no Pod (re-)start is required.
+The procedure should be exactly the same as FlashArray StorageClass `pure-block` volume expansion.
 The PV and PVC should show the updated size immediately.

 #### 1. Create a PVC: